 3. On the Account landing page, click Redeem Gift Card or Code.

 4. On the Redeem Code page, you'll have the option to either use your camera to take a photo of the code number, or to enter it manually.

-A native of Washington, D. C., A. D. Price is an Emmy-winning author of several educational books on history and the arts.
-After the Blue, Blue Rain is her first novel.
+A native of Washington, D. C., A. D. Price is an Emmy-winning screenwriter and author.
+Her publications (as Amy Dunkleberger) include educational books and feature articles on historical and arts-related subjects.
 She lives in Los Angeles with her husband and two dogs.

 the back story